-- She has been involved with the Morris Animal Foundation as a trustee, canine division vice president, president of the board of trustees and spokeswoman.
+- She was involved with the Morris Animal Foundation as a trustee, canine division vice president, president of the board of trustees and spokeswoman.
 In 2010, she even set up the Betty White Wildlife Rapid Response Fund through the foundation, matching donations up to $25,000 so that researchers and veterinarians can deal more effectively with natural disasters and diseases.

 - She also received the American Humane Association’s National Humanitarian Medal and Legacy Award in 2012.
 Robin Ganzert, the organization’s president and CEO, called her “a tireless and devoted animal advocate” — someone who not only reflected their “core values of compassion, caring and hope” but radiated them.

 So, what can we learn from the beloved actress’s example?
 Quite a lot, actually.
-Here are 3 big lessons I think Betty White has taught us during her lifetime:
+Here are 3 big lessons I think Betty White taught us during her lifetime:

 1. Find Small Ways to Make a Difference

 Over the years, many actors and actresses have used their celebrity to help animals.
 Richard Basehart (Voyage to the Bottom of the Sea) started Actors and Others for Animals after seeing a small dog thrown out of a moving car on a Los Angeles freeway.
 Tippi Hedren (The Birds, Marnie) founded Shambala, a big-cat refuge in Acton, California, in 1981.